Our place in the health system

 Parliament and MPs

 As a Crown entity we are accountable through the Minister to Parliament for our actions and must assist the Minister to respond to Parliamentary Questions (questions asked about our operations by Members of Parliament).
 Our performance is also scrutinised by Parliament’s Health Select Committee.
 PHARMAC also assists MPs with queries from their local constituents.

 District Health Boards (DHBs)

-DHBs hold the funding for most publicly funded health services, including the Combined Pharmaceutical Budget (CPB) and hospital medicines and hospital medical devices.
+DHBs hold the funding for most publicly funded health services, including the Combined Pharmaceutical Budget (CPB) and hospital medical devices.

 Ministry of Health

-We work closely with the Ministry of Health (the Ministry), which acts on behalf of the Minister, to monitor PHARMAC’s performance.
+We work closely with the Ministry of Health, which acts on behalf of the Minister, to monitor PHARMAC’s performance.

 PHARMAC participates in the Health Sector Forum, established by the Ministry of Health to build understanding of health system priorities amongst health agencies and provide leadership to the sector in key areas.

 We engage regularly with the Ministry on a range of issues including policy development and we have close working relationships with several of the Ministry’s business units including Sector Operations Group and Medsafe.

 Sector Operations Group is the Ministry’s claims processing unit, responsible for paying pharmacists for subsidised medicines on behalf of DHBs.
 It also processes Special Authority applications for medicines with subsidy access criteria.
 More information about Special Authorities is available from our Targeting Medicines Information Sheet.
 Sector Operations Group can be contacted via the Ministry’s website: www.health.govt.nz(external link)